Stig-9

-Stig-9 is a free and open source self-report questionnaire to measure perceived mental illness stigma.
+Stig-9 is a self-report questionnaire to measure perceived mental illness stigma.
 It assesses the extent to which respondents expect negative societal beliefs, feelings, and behaviors towards people who are supposed to have a mental disorder.

 The construct

 Perceived mental illness stigma is a psychological construct.
 It is a key component of the modified labeling theory.
 According to this theory, negative societal beliefs about people with mental disorders are part of western culture (e.g. people with mental disorders are seen as being less trustworthy, weak, less intelligent, and dangerous).
 As a product of socialization, individuals familiarize themselves with these beliefs, and - to a certain degree - expect negative attitudes, feelings and behaviors towards people with mental disorders (for example rejection when applying for a job, or reluctance to enter into a close relationship).

 The questionnaire

 The Stig-9 questionnaire consists of nine items and one example item.
 On a four-point Likert scale, respondents indicate the degree to which they expect negative societal beliefs, feelings, and behaviors towards someone who has been treated for a mental disorder.
 Response categories are: